s-du/WhatTheCrack/README.md

 ## Overview
-WhatTheCrack is a intuitive tool designed for detecting cracks in construction materials.
+WhatTheCrack is an intuitive tool designed for detecting cracks in construction materials.
 This application leverages the capabilities of YOLO V8 and SAHI, providing users with an intuitive graphical interface for straightforward measurements.

 **The project is still in pre-release, so do not hesitate to send your recommendations or the bugs you encountered!**